-- 4 In general, cross-flooding is meant as a flooding of an undamaged space on the other side of the ship to reduce the heel in the final equilibrium condition. - The cross-flooding time should be calculated in accordance with the Recommendation on a standard method for evaluating cross-flooding arrangements (resolution MSC.245(83)).
+4 In general, cross-flooding is flooding of an undamaged space of the ship to reduce the heel in the final equilibrium condition.

+The cross-flooding time should be calculated in accordance with the Revised recommendation on a standard method for evaluating cross-flooding arrangements (resolution MSC.362(92)).
 If complete fluid equalization occurs in 60 s or less, it should be treated as instantaneous and no further calculations need to be carried out.
-Additionally, in cases where $s{final} = 1$ is achieved in 60 s or less, but equalization is not complete, instantaneous flooding may also be assumed if s{final} will not become reduced.
-In any cases where complete fluid equalization exceeds 60 s, the value of $s{intermediate}$ after 60 s is the first intermediate stage to be considered.
-Only passive open cross-flooding arrangements without valves should be considered effective for instantaneous flooding cases. - If complete fluid equalization can be finalized in 10 min or less, the assessment of survivability can be carried out for passenger ships as the smallest values of $s{intermediate}$ or s{final} . - In case the equalization time is longer than 10 min, s{final} is calculated for the floating position achieved after 10 min of equalization.
-This floating position is computed by calculating the amount of flood water according to resolution MSC.245(83) using interpolation, where the equalization time is set to 10 min, i.e. the interpolation of the flood water volume is made between the case before equalization (T = 0) and the total calculated equalization time. - 8 In any cases where complete fluid equalization exceeds 10 min, the value of s{final} used in the formula in regulation 7-2.1.1 should be the minimum of s{final} at 10 min or at final equalization.
+Additionally, in cases where $s{\text{final}} = 1$ is achieved in 60 s or less, but equalization is not complete, instantaneous flooding may also be assumed if s{final} will not become reduced.
+In any cases where complete fluid equalization exceeds 60 s, the value of $s{\text{intermediate}}$ after 60 s is the first intermediate stage to be considered.
+Only self-acting open cross-flooding arrangements without valves should be considered effective for instantaneous flooding cases.